pavan88800/React-notes/w remount and re-render.md

 When selectedCategory changes → React sees the key is different → destroys old component → mounts a fresh one.

 Now cache inside useRef is lost (because it belonged to the destroyed instance).

+---

+## NOTE:-

+Unmount only destroys the component.

+React removes it from the UI.

+Cleanup functions run.

+State and refs are lost.

+It does NOT automatically create a new component.

+---

+Remount = Unmount + Mount

+Old component is destroyed.

+A brand new component instance is created with fresh state/refs